Create machine catalogs

 When you create a catalog of VMs, you specify how to provision those VMs.
-You can use Citrix tools such as Machine Creation Services (MCS) or Citrix Provisioning (formerly Provisioning Services).
+You can use Citrix tools such as Machine Creation Services (MCS) or Provisioning Services (PVS).
 Or, you can use your own tools to provide machines.

-- If you use Citrix Provisioning to create machines, see the Citrix Provisioning documentation for instructions.
+- If you use PVS to create machines, see the Provisioning Services documentation for instructions.

-- If you use MCS to provision VMs, you provide a master image (or snapshot of an image) to create identical VMs in the catalog.
+- If you use MCS to provision VMs, you provide a master image (or snapshot) to create identical VMs in the catalog.
 Before you create the catalog, you first use hypervisor or cloud service tools to create and configure the master image.
 This process includes installing a Virtual Delivery Agent (VDA) on the image.
 Then you create the machine catalog in Studio.
-You select that image (or snapshot), specify the number of VMs to create in the catalog, and configure additional information.
+You select that image (or a snapshot of an image), specify the number of VMs to create in the catalog, and configure additional information.

 - If your machines are already available (so you do not need master images), you must still create one or more machine catalogs for those machines.

-When using MCS or Citrix Provisioning to create the first catalog, you use the host connection that you configured when you created the Site.
+When using MCS or PVS to create the first catalog, you use the host connection that you configured when you created the Site.
 Later (after you create your first catalog and Delivery Group), you can change information about that connection or create more connections.